santiagosayshey/DigiBrain/Dictionarry.md

 At no point, did I *ever* feel like I knew what i was doing.
 I constantly felt like an impostor; that what i was building was impossible, nobody would appreciate and would ultimately be forgotten.
 People would see through my unoptimized, non factory pattern singleton functional code and not recognize me as a developer, but as a fraud.
 Somebody who is somehow deceiving us for monetary gain and clout.

 My brain still convinces me that these are facts sometimes.
 Even after I look at the 3000+ commits on GitHub, the community I've built on Discord and even the optional donations I've received.
-I still see the few harsh comments from the occasional user and/or competitors and convince myself that it's on me to change their mind ab
+I still see the few harsh comments from the occasional entitled user and/or competitors and convince myself that it's on me to change their mind.
+It's on me to write better code.
+It's on me to *do better*.

+But what I'm starting to understand is, that it's not on me.
+It's not on me, because I'm already doing the best I can.
+That's what I want people to take away from this post - that nothing really matters if you're already doing the best you can.
+That should be